 The Lord had given him exactly what he had prayed for, but it wasn't delivered in the package he had envisioned.
 He learned to adjust his prayers to include a wife, and a lovely young woman soon joined that church.
 They hit it right off, and today they are married.
 God answered both of His prayers.

 When you pray, tell the Lord exactly what you mean and be specific.
 It is a personal relationship that we have with Him.
 Don't assume that because He already knows it will happen.
 God knows everything, but everything doesn't happen.
 You have a part in this, and you actually need to pray the words.
 That's why it is called praying.
 James said we do not have because we do not ask (James 4:2).

-Many times I have prayed something very specific and saw God go even beyond the details in my prayer.
-Your prayers don't scare Him, for He is not just creative, He is the Creator.
-Yes He knows our needs before we ask Him, but I still saw the brother in this story being kissed by the pastor.Prayer: Heavenly Father I thank You for hearing my prayers, and I am going to be more specific.
-Please build my faith and teach me what I need to know, in the name of Jesus Christ I pray.
+I have often prayed something specific and saw God go even beyond the details in my prayer.
+Your prayers don't scare Him, for He is not just creative, but the Creator.
+Yes, He knows our needs before we even ask Him, but I still saw the brother in this story being kissed by the pastor.
+Be specific in your prayers.
+Prayer: Heavenly Father, I thank You for hearing my prayers, and I will try to be more specific.
+Please build my faith and teach me what I need to know today.
+In the name of Jesus Christ, I pray.
+Amen!

 Read more at: www.refreshinghope.org